Pediatric Orthopedic surgeons Limb Lengthening

 Gait analysis

-The doctor will observe the child’s gait (i.e. how the child walks).
-Children can compensate for differences in the length of the leg by walking on their toes or flexing their knees.
+The doctor will observe the child’s gait (i.e., how the child walks).
+Children can compensate for differences in the length of their legs by walking on their toes or flexing their knees.

 Measurement of leg discrepancy